-Parrots need a lot of sleep, around 10-12 hours a day.
-Naturally, they tend to wake up around sunrise and fall asleep around sunset.
-Because parrots spend so much time sleeping, it’s easy to wonder if parrots can have dreams and nightmares.
+Parrots sleep for 10-12 hours a day, waking up at sunrise and falling asleep at sunset.
+Because parrots spend so much time sleeping, we may wonder if parrots have dreams and nightmares.

-Dreams happen to parrots and humans alike to consolidate memories and learn new behaviors.
-However, stressful factors like nearby pets, loud noises, or sudden lights can upset the parrot.
-If it’s scared while still asleep, the parrot may start having a nightmare.
-This could even escalate into a night terror, or night fright, which causes the parrot to wake up thrashing.
+Stressful factors such as predatory pets/animals, loud noises, and sudden lights can unsettle parrots.
+If a parrot is scared while still asleep, it could experience a nightmare, which could escalate into a night terror or night fright, which causes the parrot to wake up thrashing.

-Since parrots can have dreams, they can have nightmares too.
-After all, these are just scary versions of dreams.
+Since parrots can have dreams, they can have nightmares, which are just scary versions of dreams.
 Many owners have mentioned their parrot moving, jerking, or making noises while asleep.
-These are all common signs of nightmares in parrots.

 - REM sleep

 NREM sleep, characterized by slow brain waves, is the stage where the body repairs itself.
 REM is characterized by dreaming and low muscle tone, meaning that the muscles are relaxed.

 However, birds have more muscle tone while sleeping than mammals, allowing them to perch and sleep simultaneously.
 Despite this minor difference, birds still experience REM sleep.